 According to the Bureau of Labor Statistics, physical therapist assistants across the U.S. earn an average annual salary* of around $60,000, which works out to about $29.00 per hour.
 However, experienced PTAs that work in specialty positions can earn more.
 Physical therapist assistant salaries in the top 25% start at over $75,000, while the top 10% of earners among all PTA jobs can expect to bring in over $80,000 per year.

 Physical Therapist Assistant Job Outlook

 A significant percentage of the population is poised to enter old age, meaning they will require increasing medical care—including physical therapy.
 As a result, physical therapist assistants are projected to be in growing demand for years.
-The BLS estimates the overall number of PTA jobs will increase at a rate of 24% between the years 2021 and 2031.
+The BLS estimates the overall number of PTA jobs will increase at a rate of 24% by 2031.

 Where Can a Physical Therapist Assistant Work?